 You can also use your own Java jar in Caia competitions.
 We have written the jarwrapper for that.

-The source of jarwrapper.c is put in the caia_install<namegame>/jarwrapper/ folder.
-In the Windows distro this is put into the src/ folder.
+You can find the source of jarwrapper.c in the folder caia\install\<namegame>/jarwrapper/.

 Suppose the name of your class file is JavaPlayer.class.
 The only thing you will have to do is to rename the executable in the bin/ folder from jarwrapper to JavaPlayer.
 The executable now will perform the command: java -jar JavaPlayer.
-The jar file should contain a manifest which points to the class with the main method15.
+The jar file should contain a manifest which points to the class with the main method.